Retaining by Doing: The Role of On-Policy Data in Mitigating Forgetting: Additional Experiments and Implementation Details

 \subsection{KL Divergence From Initial Policy and Forgetting Correlate Moderately}

 \citet{shenfeld2025rlsrazor} have concurrently found that RL exhibits less forgetting than SFT, attributing RL's robustness to an implicit regularization of RL toward policies with low KL divergence from the initial policy $\pi_{\theta_0}$.
 In particular, \citet{shenfeld2025rlsrazor} empirically identify $\mathrm{KL}[\,\pi_{\theta_0} \,||\,\pi_\theta\,]$ as an indicator for the extent of forgetting, mostly through an extensive evaluation on synthetic tasks.
 We explore the connection between $\mathrm{KL}[\,\pi_{\theta_0} \,||\,\pi_\theta\,]$ and forgetting in the setup of \S\ref{sec:sft_vs_rl}, where the KL divergence is estimated based on $100$ examples from the evaluation set.
 Table~\ref{tab:drop_vs_kl} shows that, in accordance with the hypothesis of \citet{shenfeld2025rlsrazor}, GRPO exhibits both smaller KL divergences and smaller drops in non-target tasks performance compared to the SFT variants.
 Furthermore, the Pearson correlation between KL divergence and non-target tasks drop across all models, methods, and datasets is $0.52$.
 Yet, when comparing Self-SFT and SFT, the relation between KL divergence and forgetting is less monotonic---a larger KL does not necessarily imply a higher degree of forgetting.
-This indicates that the relationship between KL divergence and forgetting may be more subtle than \citet{shenfeld2025rlsrazor} suggest.
+This indicates that the relationship between KL divergence and forgetting is still not fully understood.